Jamie Pollard: Early career

 Post graduation Pollard was a CPA at Arthur Andersen & Company in Milwaukee, Wisconsin, from 1987-1989.
 From there he transitioned into his first job in athletic administration becoming Associate AD for Internal Operations at Saint Louis University.
 At SLU he managed operations and oversaw balancing the budget for the athletic department.
 In 1994 he transitioned to a similar role at the University of Maryland.
 Then in 1998 Pollard became a Senior Associate AD for Administration and the CFO for the University of Wisconsin.
 In this role he oversaw all finances and fundraising efforts for the athletic department.
 In 2003 he was named to Sports Business Journal's Forty Under Forty List.
 In 2003 he was internally promoted to be the deputy athletic director to serve as the number two under Barry Alvarez.

 Iowa State

 On September 19, 2005 it was announced that Pollard was hired as the athletic director at Iowa State.

 Some highlights of his tenure at ISU include hiring head coaches Fred Hoiberg, Steve Prohm, T. J. Otzelberger, and Matt Campbell.
 He has overseen investments of over $160 million on athletic facilities including Jack Trice Stadium.

+On July 10, 2026, Pollard announced plans to retire, effective June 30, 2027, or when his successor is in place.